MahaFatima/WearablePack-Myo/samples/Myo-Surgeon-Assistant-App/DemoAppHowTo.md

 - Myo Developer UIL - https://developer.thalmic.com/apply/

 ##Step 2 - Set up Demo SFDC org
-- Login to the Demo org
+- Login to your demo org
-- Username - aalammar@myo.com
+- Username - (created in your demo org)
-- Pasword - HappyMyo2014
+- Pasword - (created in your demo org)

 After logging in you will need to go to: Setup/Security Controls/Network Access From here add the IP address to the "Trusted IP Ranges"